zeromq/gitdown/README.txt

 * BRANCH defines the respository branch, defaults to 'master'
 * SUBDIR defines the /sub/dir to the current file, if not empty

+These symbols are predefined by gitdown for you:

+* INPUT specifies the original input file name.
+* SELF specifies the input file name without extension.
+* OUTPUT specifies the current output file name,

 Markdown Syntax Summary
 -----------------------